Some command-line parameters affect the operation of Buck itself, regardless of which subcommand is being run.

 The number of threads that buck should use when executing jobs.
 This defaults to 1.25 times the number of processors in the system; on systems with hyperthreading, this means that each core is counted twice.
 The number of threads to use for building can also be set by adding a "

 build" section of the

-.buckconfigsetting, default value.
 The number of active threads may not always be equal to this argument.

-@/path/to/commandline-argsAdditional command line arguments can be stored in external files, one argument per line.
-These arguments can also be
+Additional command-line arguments can be stored in external files (flag files), one argument per line.
+The arguments in these files can themselves be